brandendupont-mcw/eighteenth-cms/src/documentation-pages/criminal-justice-process.md

 ### What does the DA’s Office not do?

 * Arrests individuals.
 Law enforcement arrests and refers individuals upon probable cause of offense.
 * Sets bond.
-The judge makes the decision on the bond set.
+The judicial officer makes the decision on the bond set.
 * Imposes sentences.
 The judge imposes a sentence following conviction.